Skill Substitution, Expectations, and the Business Cycle: Institutional Context and Descriptives

 The largest reform in the European Higher Education sector was arguably the Bologna Process, which began in 1999 \citep{crosier2013bologna}.
-In Germany, the main change, alongside the introduction of the European Credit Transfer and Accumulation System (ECTS), was the transition from a single-tier to a two-tier degree system.
-Adoption accelerated in the mid-2000s: by 2008, bachelor’s programs had become the dominant entry route, with the sharpest compositional shift around 2005 (see \Cref{fig:bolognareform}).
+In Germany, the main change, alongside the introduction of the European Credit Transfer and Accumulation System (ECTS), was the transition from a single-tier to a two-tier degree system. \Cref{fig:bolognareform} shows that adoption accelerated in the mid-2000s: by 2008, bachelor’s programs had become the dominant entry route, with the sharpest compositional shift around 2005.
 Relative to the \textit{Diplom} and \textit{Magister} degrees, the median time-to-degree for the first cycle was reduced from 6 to 4 years \citep{bietenbeck2023tuition}, while apprenticeships typically take around 2.5 years.
+This shift plausibly altered substitution patterns across educational options and the horizon over which students map current macroeconomic conditions to expected returns.

-A further institutional change was the disappearance of the ``Diplom (FH)'' suffix for universities of applied sciences with the BA/MA harmonization, which reduced visible credential segmentation between institution types and facilitated “stacking” across pathways (e.g., combining apprenticeship and BA) within a similar overall time window.
-These shifts plausibly altered substitution patterns across educational options and the horizon over which students map current macroeconomic conditions to expected returns.
-Consistent with this, the mid-2000s mark a structural change in both levels and slopes of the enrollment series (see \Cref{sec:descriptive}).
-I therefore model state-specific trends with a 2005 break in the main specification (\Cref{sec:setup}) and report effects before and after the Bologna process.
+A further institutional change associated with the Bologna Reforms was the disappearance of the ``Diplom (FH)'' suffix for degrees from Universities of Applied Sciences (\textit{Fachhochschulen}) with the two-tier harmonization, which reduced visible credential segmentation between institution types and facilitated second-chance studies (e.g., combining apprenticeship and BA) within a similar overall time window.
+Existing evidence on enrollment effects of the Bologna Process is, however, inconclusive \citepsupp[see][for a literature review]{thomsen2021bologna}.

+\Cref{fig:cross-country-oecd} illustrates that Germany's student financial aid coverage and regulated labor market resemble those of many OECD countries.
+These institutional features may affect not only the cyclicality of outside options but also how economic shocks influence the perceived risks and returns of different skill investments.